$2,405,000 Donated, to Date

-The original idea for a collective giving group in WA was conceived in 2011 over a glass of wine (or two) shared by our Chair, Simon Bedbrook, and a couple of other committee members.
-Soon afterwards, the Impact100 model was was introduced by James Boyd following a research sabbatical to the US.
+The original idea for a collective giving group in WA was conceived in 2011 over a glass of wine (or two) shared by our a couple of our original committee members.
+Soon afterwards, the Impact100 model was was introduced by James Boyd following his research sabbatical to the US.
 Our slightly adapted version, Impact100 WA, was launched in May 2012.
-It was the first international chapter of the American concept which is active in over 14 US cities.
+It was the first international chapter of the American concept which is now active in over 50 US chapters.

-In just under 6 years, Impact100 WA has been proud to reach some amazing milestones as well as inspire others to setup new Impact100s in Australia and other giving circles.
-Below is a quick overview of what we have achieved since our inception.
+In 11 years, Impact100 WA has been proud to reach some amazing milestones as well as inspire 7 other groups to setup new Impact100s in Australia and other giving circles.

 Milestones Since Launch in May 2012